Tuesday, 30 July 2024

 This is another famous espresso style which many baristas try to emulate on their coffee machines.

-It was made famous by the "slayer machine"
+It was made famous by the "Slayer machine"

 The Slayer is one of those holy grail machines.
+They are hand made in Seattle since 2007.

 This pic is of a single group version with a saturated group head.

-This technology gives you the ability to adjust the water flow during the pre-infusion stage.
+and gives you the ability to adjust the water flow during the pre-infusion stage.

 A slayer shot puts water slowly onto the puck (2mls/sec) for typically 25 - 40 secs.